SoumyaPandey25/Data_Cleaning/README.md

 ## ✅ Outcome
 The dataset is **cleaned, transformed, and ready for analysis or modeling**, demonstrating how Python can efficiently replace manual Excel-based data cleaning.

----

-✨ *This task helped build strong foundational skills in data preprocessing using Pandas.*